-- Lethargy – Your guinea pig will move much slower than usual and may be unwilling to move all together.
+- Lethargy – Your guinea pig will move much slower than usual and may be unwilling to move altogether.

-- Rough coat – Your guinea pig’s coat will become patchy and corse.
+- Rough coat – Your guinea pig’s coat will become patchy and coarse.

-- Blood Spots – You may notice the occasional blood spot on the surface of you guinea pig’s skin.
-This is due small lesions forming across your little guy’s body.
+- Blood Spots – You may notice the occasional blood spot on the surface of your guinea pig’s skin.
+This is due to small lesions forming across your little guy’s body.

 How Much Vitamin C Do Guinea Pigs Need?